 TRANSITION TO THE CONESTOGA COLLEGE EXPERIENCE

-- Connect to your program, faculty and classmates by attending your Orientation.
+- Connect to your program, faculty and classmates by attending your online Orientation.
 Visit orientation.conestogac.on.ca today!

-- Engage with our Upper Year Mentor programs to connect with student leaders.
+- Engage with our Student Ambassadors programs to connect with student leaders.

-- Find out what's happening via Student Engagement's Facebook and Instagram accounts (@ConestogaStudentEngagement), as well as the Information Desk at Doon Campus.
+- Find out what's happening via Student Engagement's Facebook and Instagram accounts (@ConestogaStudentEngagement) and our Conestoga Ready App (

-- Search meaningful opportunities to get involved through our Co-Curricular Portal.
+- Search meaningful opportunities to get involved through our Virtual Co-Curricular Portal.

 CONNECT WITH YOUR COMMUNITY

-- Create your social and professional networks by attending events, activities and workshops.
+- Create your social and professional networks by attending virtual events, activities and workshops.

 - Learn about your campus and local community through community engaged learning opportunities and volunteer opportunities.